FairwindsOps/insights-docs/docs/run/agent/about.md

 The Insights Agent runs inside your Cluster, and sends back data to Fairwinds Insights.

-The Insights Agent comes with several different open source reporting tools, each of which can be configured independently using the Report Hub.
+The Insights Agent comes with several different open source reporting tools, each of which can be configured independently using the Install Hub.
 To read more about the different report types, see the [Reports Section](/run/agent/configuration).

 ## Debugging